 channels: See RFC 4566 [RFC4566] for definition.
-Specifies how many audio streams are represented in the G.711.0 payload and MUST be present if the number of channels is greater than one. parameter defaults to 1 if not present (as per RFC 4566) an is typically a non-zero small-valued positive integer.
+Specifies how many audio streams are represented in the G.711.0 payload and MUST be present if the number of channels is greater than one.
+This parameter defaults to 1 if not present (as per RFC 4566) and is typically a non-zero small-valued positive integer.
 It is expected that implementations that specify multiple channels will also define a mechanism to map the channels appropriately within their system design, otherwise the channel order specified in RFC 3551 [RFC3551] Section 4.1 will be assumed (e.g., left, right, center, ...).
+Similar to the usual interpretation in RFC 3551 [RFC3551], the number of channels SHALL be a non-zero positive integer.